Lake Road (Western New York): Route description

 In Williamson, the fields continue, this time to the south of the highway, as lakeside homes run along the northern side.
 The route begins its way on a northeast stretch, passing by residential homes and fields.
 It intersects Stoney Lonesome Road (CR 112) on its way to Pultneyville, a large lakeside hamlet.
 Inside the community, it intersects Hamilton Street (CR 120) at a junction that was once the northern terminus of NY 21.

 Outside of Pultneyville, Lake Road continues along the shoreline, intersecting with several roads of local importance.
 At East Townline Road (CR 118), Lake Road passes into the town of Sodus.
 East of the town line, the highway curves southeast to follow a more inland routing.
 It intersects Maple Avenue (CR 134), a north–south highway leading to the village of Sodus, then returns northeastward as it approaches the village of Sodus Point.
 It intersects North Geneva Road (CR 140) west of the village, then enters Sodus Point.
 CR 101 ends at the village line, and the final mile (1.6 km) of Lake Road is maintained by the village of Sodus Point.
-Lake Road continues east through the western portion of the village to NY 14, where Lake Road ends and continues east as Bay Street, which is part of NY 14.
+Lake Road continues east through the western portion of the village to NY 14, where Lake Road ends and continues east as Bay Street for a half-mile before becoming dead-ended Greig Street, both part of NY 14.

 The entirety of Lake Road east of Bay Road in Webster is part of the Seaway Trail, a National Scenic Byway.